soundpress/RulesOfNYC/docs/c19/index.rst

    (3) (i) If the Technology System Provider’s License is not renewed, the Technology System Provider must immediately notify the Taxicab or Street Hail Livery Licensee of the expiration date of the License, and the contract will be deemed terminated by the Taxicab or Street Hail Livery Licensee on the ninetieth (90th) day after the expiration date or may be terminated earlier by the Taxicab or Street Hail Livery Licensee by giving written notice of termination.

-      (ii) When the Technology System Provider’s License expires, the Technology System Provider must continue to provide to the Taxicab or Street Hail Livery Licensee all services required by 35 RCNY Chapter 66, including but not limited to Maintenance Service in accordance with 35 RCNY § 66-18, to the extent provided in this subparagraph.
+      (ii) When the Technology System Provider’s License expires, the Technology System Provider must continue to provide to the Taxicab or Street Hail Livery Licensee all services required by 35 RCNY Chapter 66 for the same terms in effect prior to the expiration of the Technology System Provider's License, including but not limited to Maintenance Service in accordance with 35 RCNY § 66-18, to the extent provided in this subparagraph.
 The contract provisions shall survive termination for one hundred fifty (150) days after the date of expiration of the Technology System Provider’s License or until the Taxicab or Street Hail Livery Licensee has obtained a Technology System and related services from another Technology System Provider, whichever is earlier.

    (4) (i) If the Technology System Provider’s License has been suspended by the Taxi and Limousine Commission for a period of thirty (30) days or more, the Technology System Provider must immediately notify the Taxicab or Street Hail Livery Licensee of the dates during which the License is suspended.
 Upon notification, but prior to the end of the suspension, the Taxicab or Street Hail Livery Licensee may opt to terminate the contract by giving written notice to the Technology System Provider.